thecrackofdan/Quai-GPU-Miner/README.md

 # ⚡ QuaiMiner CORE

-**Complete toolkit for Quai Network mining with AMD GPUs**
+**Complete toolkit for solo mining Quai Network with AMD GPUs and your own node**

-QuaiMiner CORE is a comprehensive suite of tools, scripts, and resources for successful Quai Network mining.
-It includes a real-time mining dashboard, automated AMD GPU setup scripts, mining software research, and diagnostic tools—everything you need to mine Quai efficiently.
+QuaiMiner CORE is a comprehensive suite of tools, scripts, and resources designed specifically for solo mining Quai Network.
+Built for miners running their own Quai node, it includes a real-time mining dashboard, automated AMD GPU setup scripts, mining software research, and diagnostic tools—everything you need to mine Quai solo and keep 100% of your rewards.

 🌐 **Website:** [View Landing Page](index.html) | 🔗 **GitHub:** https://github.com/thecrackofdan/quaiminer-core